More Resources to Support Your 'Rockstar' Leadership Career

 There are two things you should be aware of when listening to workplace gossip:

 You will be able to find a lot of well-justified reasons for gossiping (or whatever name you want to call it).
-However if you are dedicated to high-performance, then ask yourself:
+However if you are dedicated to being a "Rockstar" Leader, then ask yourself:

 In the Moment Of Choice you need to decide who am I?
 Am I a Message or a Warning?